 Willem Hoek » Onboarding checklist when joining a new company

-Start keeping notes in paper file and your computer of the following.
+Start keeping notes in a paper file and your computer of the following.
 Memorise as much as possible of this.

 - The names of all the people and job-titles between you and CEO.